Sarthak1911/JavaScript_Always/README.md

 let vs var

 let creates block-scoped variables, where as let created function-scoped variables.
+Also, var attaches the the variable to the window object i.e. Global Scope.

 Using let